Hansa Jivraj Mehta: As a Member of the Constituent Assembly

+Contribution to Literature

+Hansa Mehta was a dedicated reader of classical Indian literature.
+As the Vice Chancellor of the MS University Baroda, Hansa Mehta had also taken a keen interest in the preparation and publication of the Critical Edition of the Ramayana on the pattern of the Critical Edition of the Mahabharata edited by the Bhandarkar Oriental Research Institute, Pune.
+She presided over the opening of the Ramayana Department at the Oriental Institute of the University in 1951.
+In 1954, she inaugurated the collation section for the Ramayana at the institute.
+Subsequently, when the first edition of the Critical Edition of The Valmiki Ramayana was published in 1961, it was dedicated to her.
+Besides the Ramayana, she ensured that MS University Baroda undertook projects to publish other monumental works of classical India.

-She wrote several children's books in Gujarati including Arunnu Adbhut Swapna (1934), Bablana Parakramo (1929), Balvartavali Part 1-2 (1926, 1929).
+Mehta wrote several children's books in Gujarati, including Arunnu Adbhut Swapna (1934), Bablana Parakramo (1929), Balvartavali Part 1-2 (1926, 1929).
 She translated some books of Valmiki Ramayana: Aranyakanda, Balakanda and Sundarakanda.
 She translated many English stories, including Gulliver's Travels.
 She had also adapted some plays of Shakespeare.
 Her essays were collected and published as Ketlak Lekho (1978).